 - 1. Start Windows. - 2.
 Switch display to Windows' Standard Display Adapter (VGA) mode and then restart Windows. - 3.
 Right-click the Windows desktop and click Properties. - 4.
 Click the Settings tab and then click Advanced.
+The Standard Display Adapter (VGA) Properties dialog box appears.

-The Standard Display Adapter (VGA) Properties dialog box appears. - Click Change on the Adapter tab.
+Standard Display Adapter (VGA) Properties dialog box appears. - 5.
+Click Change on the Adapter tab.
 The Update Device Driver Wizard dialog box appears.
 Click Next, click Display a list of all the drivers... and then click Next.

-- 7. Click Browse to search the CD-ROM drive.
+- 6. Click Show all hardware and then click Have Disk....When the Install - From Disk dialog box appears, type the location of the ASUSNV9X.INF file and then proceed to step 9.
+Otherwise, proceed to the next step. - 7.
+Click Browse to search the CD-ROM drive.
 In the Drives box of the Open dialog box, select your CD-ROM drive and then click OK. - 8.
-In the Folders box, double-click the WIN9x folder and then select ASUSNV9X.INF in the File name box. - 9.
+In the Folders box, double-click the WIN9xME folder and then select ASUSNV9X.INF in the File name box. - 9.
 Click OK.
 A list of video cards appears.
 Select your VGA card type for your operating system and then click OK. - 10.
 The Update Driver Warning box appears.
 Click Yes to confirm the setting up of the ASUS enhanced display drivers and then follow the onscreen instructions to start the setup. - 11.
 Setup will prompt you when it has finished installing all the necessary files on your computer.
 Click Finish to close Setup. - 12.
 When you are returned to the Standard Display Adapter (VGA) Properties box, click Close.
 The Display Properties box appears.
 Click Close. - 13.
 The system will prompt you to restart your computer.
 Click Yes to restart your computer and to complete Setup.